flyway/flywaydb.org/download/community.md

 # Download Flyway Community

-Flyway is available in many different forms.
+Flyway is available for many different platforms.
 Choose from the options below for specific instructions on how to download for the platform of your choice.

 <div class="row" style="text-align: center">
     <div class="col-md-2"></div>